pymupdf/PyMuPDF/docs/widget.rst

 ZaDb          ZapfDingbats
 ============= =======================

 You are generally free to use any font for every widget.
-However, we recommend using *ZaDb* ("ZapfDingbats") and fontsize 0 for check boxes: typical viewers will put a correctly sized tickmark in the field's rectangle, when it is clicked.
+However, we recommend using *ZaDb* ("ZapfDingbats") and :data:`fontsize` 0 for check boxes: typical viewers will put a correctly sized tickmark in the field's rectangle, when it is clicked.

 Supported Widget Types
 -----------------------